nadegegriesser/poker/README.md

 - the hand type
 - in case handy types a equal a sorted list of card values.

-Card values are converted to internal card values, to assign real values to aces.

-The hand comparator can be used to compare 2 hands or even to sort a whole list of them.
+The hand comparator can be used to compare 2 hands or more.

 ## Running unit tests